French Church says gay marriage law just for the few

 Reacting to growing criticism, the government has scheduled longer parliamentary hearings on the bill than first planned but still aims to pass the reform by mid-2013.

-France legalized gender-neutral civil unions in 1999 and almost as many are contracted every year as traditional marriages.
+France legalised gender-neutral civil unions in 1999 and almost as many are contracted every year as traditional marriages.
 But only four percent of those are among same-sex couples.

 (Additional reporting by Jean Decotte.
 Editing by Stephen Powell)